TaratorMusic/TaratorMusic/README.md

 Better-SQLite3 to store most listened songs, playlists and settings data,

+Chart.js to show user stats in the statistics tab,

+MusicBrainz API to fetch song genre, artist and language information,

 FFmpeg and FFprobe to automatically stabilise audio levels,

 Discord Rich Presence to momentarily share listened songs in Discord